 On-exchange or off-exchange health insurance plans are recommended for those in need of coverage for pre-existing conditions.
 One will find that pre-existing conditions are not covered by most of the alternative options such as medical cost sharing and short term medical plans.

-Most Market Place plans throughout the country are HMO networks that offer in-state networks of doctors and hospitals only.
+Most health insurance plans throughout the country are HMO or POS networks that offer in-state networks of doctors and hospitals only.
 Be sure that your doctor is in-network with the particular plan you choose.

 Medical Cost Sharing